-The Diagnostic and Statistical Manual of Mental Disorders does not formally recognize cell-phone addiction.
-But accepted signs and symptoms of cell-phone addiction are similar to other compulsive behaviors or substance use disorders.
+The Diagnostic and Statistical Manual of Mental Disorders does not formally recognize cell phone addiction.
+But accepted signs and symptoms of mobile phone addiction are similar to other compulsive behaviors or substance use disorders.
 They include:

 - Tolerance such that use is continually increased over time

-So how can you break your cell-phone addiction?
-The same way as other behavioral disorders are handled.
-And learning and developing coping skills that manage desire, and control urges, is an important step.
-The following five actions could help.
+So how can you break your cell phone addiction?
+Approach treatment for this process addiction the same way you would tackle other behavioral health concerns.
+And learning and developing coping skills that manage desire, and control urges is an important step.
+The following five actions could help:

 - Don’t use your phone as an alarm clock.
 Resist the urge to check your phone and social media immediately upon waking.
 Use a regular alarm clock and leave your phone charging in another room so it is not easy to reach.
 Make sure to greet your significant other and take care of hygiene before checking your phone.